JTorres222/Cyclistic_Bike_Analysis/README.md

 <h2>Description of Data Source</h2>
 The data source I used is historical trip data made available by Motivate International Inc. I focused on data from a period of 12 months dating from June 2022 to May 2023.
 Each monthly dataset contains ride ids, type of bike used, start and end datetimes, start and end station names, start and end station ids, latitude and longitude coordinates for start and end stations, and the type of user (either casual or member).
-To start, I sorted the data based on membership and removed the latitude and longitude coordinates as those were not needed.
 The data is public.
 Data privacy issues prohibit the use of riders personal information such as credit card numbers.

 <h2>Documentation of Data Cleaning/Transformation </h2>